 Additionally, a waiver of liability affecting a minor child is unenforceable and a parent cannot sign his or her child’s rights away.2

-Nevada law defines ordinary negligence as the failure to exercise that degree of care which an ordinarily careful and prudent person would exercise under the same or similar circumstances.
+Nevada law defines ordinary negligence as the failure to exercise that degree of care that an ordinarily careful and prudent person would exercise under the same or similar circumstances.

 Gross negligence, on the other hand, is generally defined as the absence of even a slight degree of care.3